 The Hispanic and Italian Studies program expects its students to become highly proficient in speaking, understanding, reading and writing the foreign language, as well as to develop a thorough knowledge of and an appreciation for the literature and civilization.
 Proficiency in language skills is regarded not only as an end in itself but also as a means of studying a foreign culture.
-Full programs are offered leading to the B.A. in Spanish and Italian: sufficient Portuguese courses are offered to permit an undergraduate minor sequence.
+Full programs are offered leading to the B.A. in Spanish and Italian.

 Combining Italian with another foreign language taught in schools, such as Spanish, French or English, at the undergraduate or graduate level would provide students with strong credentials for teaching positions.
 Opportunities for occupations requiring Italian or bilingual background would also be enhanced.
 Graduates usually teach Italian or are involved with bilingual education.
 Others work for airlines that fly to Italy and with American companies doing business there.

 Occupational areas in which Spanish majors have been employed are teaching, public relations, state and federal service, foreign service of the U.S., airlines, travel agencies, and in businesses dealing with Spanish-speaking countries.

 The Hispanic and Italian Studies program also participates in interdisciplinary studies in conjunction with programs in Latin American studies, linguistics, the School of Education, and the Departments of Art, History and Music.